maziac/DeZog/README.md

 - [Kris Borowinski](https://github.com/kborowinski) for his tireless efforts testing DeZog.
 - [Peter Ped Helcmanovsky](https://github.com/ped7g) for his support.
 Especially to get the display of the relative-sprites correct.
 - Cesar Wagener Moriana, [Dean Belfield](https://github.com/breakintoprogram) and [Daren May](https://github.com/darenm) for writing tutorials.
+- Mario Smit aka [S0urceror](https://github.com/S0urceror) for the implementation of the OpenMSX Remote.
+He digged through the DeZog implementation and the documentation and showed that DeZog can also be used for other environments, not only ZX Spectrum.

 # Tutorials